 Some banks also offer second chance banking opportunities and checking accounts for bad credit.

 What’s the difference between non-ChexSystems and second chance banking?

-Banks and credit unions that don’t use ChexSystems and second chance checking accounts generally have quite a bit in common.
-The main difference is that second chance banks may still use ChexSystems, but they’re willing to give you a second chance anyway.
+Banks that don’t use ChexSystems and second chance checking accounts generally have quite a bit in common.
+The main difference is that second chance banks may still utilize ChexSystems, but they’re willing to give you a second chance anyway.

-The best second chance checking accounts still have some of the same features and benefits as ChexSystems banks and credit unions, such as overdraft protection, online banking, and bill pay.
-With both accounts, you should also be able to upgrade to a standard checking account once you have a positive banking history.
+The best second chance checking accounts offer many of the same features and benefits you’d find with a ChexSystems bank or credit union.
+This includes overdraft protection, online banking, and the ability to pay your bills online.
+With a second chance bank account, you can typically upgrade to a standard checking account once you’ve established a positive banking history.

 Can I open a bank account if I owe another bank money?